vergun/pine/README.md

 A note on tests:

+Unit tests

+Unit tests can be run from the root directory with:

+    npm test

 Integration tests use functions from the development version of CasperJS.
 To install with homebrew:

     brew install casperjs --devel